 Another common justification for the investment in solar battery storage is that you save money by not having to tap into your municipal electricity supply.
 However, households that have solar panel systems that are connected to the grid can also benefit from feed-in tariffs in many states.
 This is also referred to as Net Metering.
 In California, for example, offers a $0.12 feed-in tariff, meaning that homeowners can sell the excess energy generated by their solar panels back to the grid, thus offsetting some (if not all) of the costs of the energy they purchase from the grid during the nighttime hours when their panels are not generating electricity.

 Extra Costs for Blackout Protection

-In some cases, homeowners with a grid-tied solar power system might be interested in purchasing a solar battery system for protection during blackouts.
+In some cases, homeowners with rooftop solar panels might be interested in purchasing a solar battery system for protection during blackouts.
 No one enjoys being without power, and batteries are often billed as a way to avoid being stuck without power.
 What few people realize, however, is that you will need to invest in extra electronics and engineering for blackout protection for a grid-tied solar panel system.
 These costs will include engineering that will isolate the house from the electric grid, electronics to safeguard that the battery system is not overloaded from the solar panels or the house load, and the need to balance generation and loads for supply and demand.
 Simply put, all of this will cost a fair amount of money.

 Alternative Solar Energy Solutions

-Community Solar projects, like those supported by Clearway Community Solar, deliver solar power to municipal power grids and help to lower their load from traditional energy sources.
+Community Solar projects, like those supported by Clearway Community Solar, deliver solar power to power grids and help to lower their load from fossil fuel energy sources.
 Homeowners and renters alike can join their local Community Solar Farm and by doing so not only offset their electricity costs, but also lower their carbon footprint.
 Community Solar delivers all of the benefits of solar energy without the overhead of solar panels and solar storage.
 You can learn more about how Community Solar works by clicking here.